General diffraction properties of aperiodic slit arrays: Experimental results

-and the amplitude distribution of the light going through the slit array is chosen to be the Gaussian function given in Eq. \eqref{A_nGauss} centred around two opposite values of the slit number: $\bar{n}$ and $-\bar{n}$.
+The chosen slit array has an aperiodic slit distribution described by Eq. \eqref{Lsqrtn} and the amplitude distribution of the light going through the slit array is chosen to be the Gaussian function given in Eq. \eqref{A_nGauss} centred around two opposite values of the slit number: $\bar{n}$ and $-\bar{n}$.
 Figs. \ref{FigureSetup}-(b)-(d) present examples of gratings with slit positions following Eq. \eqref{Lsqrtn} (on the left), alongside their respective Gaussian intensity distributions (on the right).
 At first glance, the slit distributions of the illuminated parts may appear periodic, as the aperiodicity becomes more noticeable when analysing a larger portion of the gratings.
 However, the following experimental results show that the far-field diffraction patterns differ significantly from those of periodic gratings.

 In Fig. \ref{FigureLR} we show the Fraunhofer diffraction pattern generated through the illumination of the (a) right-hand side, (b) left-hand side, and (c) both sides of the aperiodic slit array.
 The identical diffraction patterns registered in the images of Figs. \ref{FigureLR}-(a) and \ref{FigureLR}-(b) reflect the symmetry discussed in Subsection \ref{ZerothOrder}: $\tilde{\Psi}_r(x')$ and its mirror inversion $\tilde{\Psi}_r(-x')$ have the same absolute value.
 The rapid oscillations in the diffraction pattern shown in Fig. \ref{FigureLR}-(c) are the result of interference of the fields coming from each side of the array.
 To better visualise the periodic scales at which the diffraction peaks occur, we plot in Fig. \ref{FigureLR}-(d) the curves corresponding to the sum of the recorded images over $80$ pixels in the vertical direction.
 The solid pink, dash-dotted blue, and solid red curves correspond to the images (a), (b), and (c), respectively.
 The Fourier transform of the slit aperture, Eq. \eqref{SlitFourier}, is plotted (the black-dashed line) to serve as a reference, showing that all measured diffraction peaks lie within the zeroth diffraction order.
 The experimental parameters of the slit array used in these measurements are listed in the caption of Fig. \ref{FigureLR}.